Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-0-release-notes.md

 -	Web and Native IDE
 	-   From Tizen Studio 2.0 onwards, the Connection Explorer is replaced with the Device Manager, this can cause errors in the Connection Explorer view.
 You can fix this in two ways:
 	    -   Reset the perspective.
-            In the Tizen Studio menu, select Window > Perspective > Reset Perspective
+            In the Tizen Studio menu, select Window > Perspective > Reset Perspective.
 	    -   After updating to the Tizen Studio 2.0, run the **eclipse.exe -clean -clearPersistedState** command.
 Then launch the Tizen Studio normally.
 	-   You can create unit tests for Tizen 2.3.2 and higher version projects only.
 Now the Tizen Studio does not support unit testing for older versions.
 -	Web IDE